joris-r/bobobib/README.md

-                       BOBOBIB
+# BOBOBIB

 BOuncing Balls On a BIg Ball

  -------------------------------------------------------------

+## Author:

-  Author: Joris Rehm
+  Joris Rehm,
-          GitHub: joris-r
+  login on GitHub joris-r,
   Email: joris.rehm@wakusei.fr

+## Goal

-  Goal: Make spheres moving, bouncing and colliding on the
-        surface of a planet.
+Make spheres moving, bouncing and colliding on the surface of a planet.
 I will also try this new shining thing called Entity Component System (ECS).
 The main goal is in fact to learn Rust.

  -------------------------------------------------------------

-What I did so far:
+## What I did so far

   - a trivial way of recording (what I'm calling) functional components using a HasMap
   - a trivial manager for the entities